aukspot/dles/README.md

 - [cemantle](https://cemantle.certitudes.org) - Guess words to see how close they are to the secret word contextually, eventually guessing the secret word.
 - [Chainagram](https://puzzletrail.games/puzzles/chainagram) - Make a chain linking two words together by changing one letter and making an anagram at each step.
 - [Chiddle](https://www.chiddle.net) - Try to find five high scoring words in the puzzle grid, like Boggle.
+- [CHN LNK](https://thechnlnk.com) - Complete the chain of connected words by guessing all of the consonants, then all of the vowels.
 - [ClickWord](https://clickword.org) - Place letter tiles on the board to make words and score points!
 Keep placing tiles until you run out.
 - [Cluewords](https://wordnerd.co/cluewords) - Solve the clues to find the hidden words.
 - [Cobble](https://wilf.live/cobble/) - Find two words that together use up all the given letters.